5 E-learning trends for staying competitive in digital world

 #3 Social learning – learning with and from others

 As our workplace has digitalized and become more social, learning shouldn’t happen behind closed doors either.
-In fact, when learning is distributed or when sharing happens amongst peers, education improves.
+In fact, distributed education that peers share the learning together is more effective.

 80% of workforce learning happens via on-the-job interactions with peers, teammates, and managers.
 Same time 73% of the companies are expected to increase their focus on social learning and more than 60% wanted their employees to interact with learning resources on a daily basis.

 #4 Keep up with e-learning platform development

 By following e-learning trends you can quickly discover that there are several modern learning platforms for e-learning that makes companies to rethink the entire L&D technology infrastructure.
 For many organizations this will mean a shift from traditional LMS to a more agile and modern set of learning and employee experience tools.

 For example, there are tools that don’t require pulling employees away from their work to complete training sessions anymore.
 Instead organization can create learning content in a form of walkthroughs and tips and integrate them to the right time and right place -when employee need the help.